 Donald Veal Consultants has been commissioned by the Shire of Northam to prepare this Local Bicycle Plan in order to provide an update to the initial 2012 Local Bicycle Plan which they previously developed on behalf of the Shire.
 The plan states the relevant standards and government recommendations and proposes future network additions to provide a safe and well-connected cycle network.
-The plan also identifies priority works which should be considered in future programs
+The plan also identifies priority works which should be completed in the next 5 years.